rabahbabaci/MTC-Transit_Access_Equity/results/early_findings.md

   - *Interpretation:* even with a simplified straight-line model, EPC areas appear more connected to employment clusters.

 - **Population context**
-  - EPC tracts generally have moderate to high population, aligning high population with high job accessibility and indicating strong demand for reliable transit options.
-  - Non-EPC areas with lower accessibility are often lower-density, auto-oriented communities.
+  - EPC tracts tend to include more established, older urban neighborhoods with moderate population levels, while many non-EPC tracts in eastern Alameda County are lower-density and auto-oriented.

 - **Data joins & keys**
   - GEOIDs required consistent zero-padding (state–county–tract = 11 digits).
   - LODES WAC data needed block → tract aggregation (`w_geocode` → first 11 digits, sum `C000`).
+  - One Alameda tract has no reported LODES jobs (water/no-employment area), which is expected and handled in the merge.

 - **Planning takeaways**
   - Strong accessibility in EPC corridors highlights where transit or EV charging integration would serve the most people.